rajatjain/cataloguesearch/backend/search/README.md

 **Field Descriptions:**
   - `keywords` (`string`, required): The main search query containing keywords.
   - `proximity_distance` (`integer`, optional): The maximum word distance between keywords for proximity search.
 Defaults to 5 if not provided.
-  - `categories` (`object`, optional): Dictionary where keys are category names (e.g., `"author"`, `"document_type"`, `"bookmarks"`) and values are arrays of strings representing the specific values to filter for within that category.
+  - `categories` (`object`, optional): Dictionary where keys are category names (e.g., `"author"`, `"document_type"`, `"language"`) and values are arrays of strings representing the specific values to filter for within that category.
 Documents must match at least one value for each specified category.
   - `page_size` (`integer`, optional): Number of results per page.
 Default is 10.
   - `page_number` (`integer`, optional): The current page number for pagination.
 Default is 1.